ForsakenNydoseth/JavaScript/README.md

  - dance: The custom function to make elements dance
  - reset: The associated custom function that will be called to reset element style

-License: suck my ass and u get it for free
+License: eat my ass and u get it for free

 Author: [@ForsakenNydoseth]